MarcoSelvatici/Blue/team/README-INDIV-ms8817.md

 - creating a prettyprint function for the types,
 - allowing to keep track of the types of all let functions (to implement tooltips).
+- improving the error messages, to show precisely where it happens (I experimented with an error trace as well, but it was providing very little extra information while being confusing to read, so I removed it).

 <b>TestLib</b>